 Frequently Asked Questions about Heater problems, asked by our customers.

-For more infomation please visit our FAQ Page.
+For more information please visit our FAQ Page.

 The heater switches on and only operates for 20 to 45 seconds and then stops.

 This is the classic symptom of low voltage to the heater under load, so please check the voltage at the heater power input connection with a multimeter when you initially switch your heater on.
 See point numbers 1 to 4.

 1. Check the battery voltage going to your heater.
 It should be: 10.5V to 14V (12V system) or 21V to 30V (24V system) under load.

 Many heaters have failed to operate because the battery voltage has become too low due to lack of battery charging or excessive power drain from other ancillary equipment or faulty batteries.